Fire and rescue services

 Medical facility standards vary.
 Medical facilities are adequate in urban areas but may be extremely limited in other places.

-Before receiving treatment, public and private facilities need either:
+Before receiving treatment, public and private facilities need:

 If you become seriously ill or injured in a remote area, you'll need to be evacuated to a major city.
 Medical evacuation can be very expensive.